fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 After initialization of these new metrics it is necessary  to increase or change them accordingly.
 This can be simply done by accessing the attribute and changing it's value.
-For example the following code will increase the metrics inside the apply_rules method:
+For example, the following code will increase the metrics inside the apply_rules method:

 ..  code-block:: python
     :linenos: